document.write('

 SOAN-222 Popular Culture (4 Credits)

-(PS,D) Critical study of selected examples of popular culture, including folklore, music, cinema, the internet and more.
-Emphasis on the relation between popular culture, ideology, gender identity and political-economic processes.
-(Offered in alternate years.)
+(PS,D) Critical study of selected examples of popular culture, such as folklore, music, cinema, television, the internet and more.
+Emphasis on the relation between popular culture, ideology, race, class, gender and intercultural identities, and political-economic processes.
+Prerequisite: SOAN 100 or 102 or permission of instructor.
+Offered in alternating years.

 SOAN-225 Contemporary Social Issues (4 Credits)